sky-shift/skyshift/docs/source/getting_started/setup.rst

     nohup python api_server/lauch_server.py > /dev/null 2>&1 &

 .. note::
-    While SkyFlow automatically installs ETCD for users, it might not work for all users, so `installing ETCD manually <https://etcd.io/docs/v3.4/install/>`_ might be neccessary.
+    While SkyShift automatically installs ETCD for users, it might not work for all users, so `installing ETCD manually <https://etcd.io/docs/v3.4/install/>`_ might be neccessary.

 To launch the controller manager, run: